maroofhk/dsp/05a-python.md

 Below are two examples where list comprehension is used followed by equivalent 'map' and 'filter' expressions:

-# given inList 'squares_list_comp' makes an list of squares of this list. 'squares_map' does the same with 'map' expression
+'''given inList 'squares_list_comp' makes an list of squares of this list. 'squares_map' does the same with 'map' expression'''

 intList = [1,2,3,4,5]

 squares_list_comp = [x**2 for x in intList]
 squares_map = list(map(lambda x: x**2, intList))

+'''
-# 'filter_list_comp' filters out values from list 'squares_list_comp' elements that are less than 10.
+'filter_list_comp' filters out values from list 'squares_list_comp' elements that are less than 10.
-# 'filter_function' does the same with 'filter expression'
+'filter_function' does the same with 'filter expression'
+'''
 filter_list_comp = [x for x in squares_list_comp if x < 10]
 filter_function = list(filter(lambda x: x < 10, squares_list_comp))